CNAG-Biomedical-Informatics/pheno-ranker/README.md

-       -exclude-terms                 Exclude BFF/PXF terms (e.g., --exclude-terms sex id) -include-hpo-ascendants        Include ascendant terms from the Human Phenotype Ontology (HPO) -include-terms                 Include BFF/PXF terms (e.g., --ixclude-terms diseases) -max-out                       Print only N of comparisons (used with --t)  [50] -o                             Output file [matrix.txt]
+       -exclude-terms                 Exclude BFF/PXF terms (e.g., --exclude-terms sex id) -include-hpo-ascendants        Include ascendant terms from the Human Phenotype Ontology (HPO) -include-terms                 Include BFF/PXF terms (e.g., --ixclude-terms diseases) -max-number-var                Maximum number of variables to be used in binary string [10000] -max-out                       Print only N of comparisons (used with --t)  [50] -o                             Output file [matrix.txt]
        -poi|patients-of-interest      Export JSON files for the selected individual ids (dry-run)